boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 #### Running btcd

 Let’s start by running btcd, if you don’t have it up already.
-Open up a new terminal window, ensure you have your `$GOPATH` set, and run:
+Open up a new terminal window and run:

     btcd --txindex --simnet --rpcuser=kek --rpcpass=kek  --minrelaytxfee=0